cloudfoundry/cf-networking-onboarding/http-routes/110-incoming-http-requests-pt-4.markdown

    where the DNAT rules forwarded the traffic to, as we saw in the last story.
    Find a listener called `listener-8080` that looks similar to the following:
     ```
+    {
       "listeners": [
         {
-       "name": "listener-8080",                   <---- The name of the listener
           "address": {
             "socket_address": {
               "address": "0.0.0.0",
               "port_value": 61001                       <---- This listener is listening on port 61001.
             }                                                 That's the CONTAINER_ENVOY_PORT we know and love!
           },
           "filter_chains": [
             {
-         "tls_context": {
-          "require_client_certificate": true      <---- This means Route Integrity is turned on
-          },
               "filters": [
                 {
-           "name": "envoy.tcp_proxy",
                   "config": {
-            "stat_prefix": "0-stats",
-            "cluster": "0-service-cluster"        <---- This is the name of the cluster where Envoy will
+                    "cluster": "0-service-cluster",     <---- This is the name of the cluster where Envoy will forward traffic
-                                                        forward traffic that is sent to the CONTAINER_ENVOY_PORT,
-                                                        let's call this CLUSTER-NAME
+                  }                                           that is sent to the CONTAINER_ENVOY_PORT, let's call this CLUSTER-NAME
+                    "stat_prefix": "0-stats"
+                  },
+                  "name": "envoy.tcp_proxy"
                 }
+              ],
+              "tls_context": {
+                "require_client_certificate": true      <---- This means Route Integrity is turned on
               }
-         ]
             }
+          ],
+          "name": "listener-8080"                       <---- The name of the listener
+        }
       ]
     }
-     ]

     ```
 0. In the same config_dump output, find the cluster, `CLUSTER-NAME`, that is referenced above.
 It should look something like this:
     ```
+    {
       "clusters": [
         {
-       "name": "0-service-cluster",         <---- This is the name of the cluster, CLUSTER-NAME
           "hosts": [
             {
               "socket_address": {           <---- This is the port that the app is listening on
                 "address": "10.255.116.6",        inside of the container, should match OVERLAY_IP
                 "port_value": 8080                and CONTAINER_APP_PORT
               }
             }
+          ],
+          "name": "0-service-cluster"       <---- This is the name of the cluster, CLUSTER-NAME
+        }
       ]
     }
-    ]

     ```

 So the traffic gets sent to the `OVERLAY_IP:CONTAINER_ENVOY_PORT`, then the envoy